 - Have limited decision-making capacity

-- Have no existing avenues of informal or formal decision-making support.
+- Have limited existing avenues of informal or formal decision-making support.

 “The way you explain things in language I can understand and the lengths you go to are astonishing.
 I always feel so empowered by our conversations and am so grateful to QAI for the support they have allowed me to have.
-Thank you from the bottom of my heart for your sincerity, your reasonableness, your attention to detail and your ongoing dedication and devotion to those vulnerable Australians you seek to help.”
+Thank you from the bottom of my heart.”

 NDIS Decision Support client, 2020